 It’s time to modernize reproductive health

 Yes, we’re hormone nerds — and we’re proud of it.
 Our mission is to make personalized fertility information more accessible.
-In addition to our Ovulation Test, we also offer two additional at-home tests:
+In addition to our Ovulation Test, we also offer:

 - The Modern Fertility Hormone Test, which measures the same fertility hormones that a doctor would test in a fertility clinic (for a fraction of the price) and helps you understand how your fertility is changing over time.
 Our test gives you insight into the number of eggs you have and can help you identify red-flag issues — like PCOS or thyroid conditions — that could affect your reproductive health down the line.

 - The Modern Fertility Prenatal Multivitamin, which helps you prep your body now for pregnancy whenever.
 It's designed to support your body before, during, and after pregnancy with 12 essential, doctor-backed nutrients.
 It comes in a sustainable monthly subscription with a (beautifully blue!) reusable glass jar — meaning no more forgotten refills or empty plastic bottles.

 - The Modern Fertility Pregnancy Test, which also works like magic with our app.